pyOpenSci/lessons/contribute-open-source/pull-request.md

 Once you've reviewed your PR and everything looks good, it's time to submit it.

 Add a descriptive title and write a brief description of your changes.
 Pull request titles should be concise and descriptive of the content in the pull request.
-Within the PR description, it is important to include `closes #IssueNumber` or `addresses #IssueNumber` so once the maintainer merges your PR, GitHub will close the issue automatically.

-When you have added your title and description, click on “Create Pull Request” one more time to submit the PR.

 > **<i class="fa-solid fa-pen-to-square" style="color: #81c0aa;"></i> Social cue:**
 > A **clear, descriptive PR title** helps maintainers quickly understand your changes.
 > A good title is specific: **"Fix typo in README"** is better than **"Updated file"**.
 > Your description should also **explain why** the change was made.

+If your pull request resolves an existing issue, you can link the PR to that issue in the description.
+To have GitHub automatically close the issue when the PR is merged, use one of GitHub's closing keywords followed by the issue number:

+- `close`, `closes`, or `closed`
+- `fix`, `fixes`, or `fixed`
+- `resolve`, `resolves`, or `resolved`

+For example: `closes #123`.

+You can also use wording such as `addresses #123` to reference an issue, but this only creates a link between the pull request and the issue.
+It does not automatically close the issue when the PR is merged.

+When you have added your title and description, click on “Create Pull Request” one more time to submit the PR.

 If you go to the parent repository, you will see the PR listed there.